 • have become a widow or widower

-It does not matter whether you are male or female.
+It doesn't matter whether you are male or female.

 Term

-The municipality must decide within 4 weeks.
-The municipality announces the decision in writing.
+The municipality must decide within four weeks.
+The municipality will announce its decision in writing.